 Estia is also a registered charity with ACNC and endorsed as a Deductible Gift Recipient (DGR) which means it can receive tax deductible donations for its charitable work.

-Estia is not affiliated with Estia Health - which is an ASX listed, public company providing aged care services.
+The Estia Foundation of Australia (also known as 'Estia') is not affiliated with Estia Health - which is an ASX listed, public company providing aged care services.
 Estia Health is not a registered charity or Deductible Gift Recipient (DGR).

 St Andrews House

 Estia has two group homes for permanent living in Gladesville, St Andrews House and Estia House.
 Permanent accommodation allows independence and a sense of stability.MORE

 Elpida House in Roselands is a respite home offering short-term overnight accommodation.
 The respite programs are an important service for both our clients and their families.MORE

 Estia has two group homes for permanent living located in Gladesville, Estia House and St Andrews House.
 Both of these group homes are staffed 24 hours a day, 7 days a week.MORE

 Lixouri House offers group home permanent living.
 All Group Home facilities are clean and modern with up-to-date equipment and boast professional cooks.MORE

 The Kyle Williams home in Blakehurst is complete and houses five individuals in a supportive environment in a beautiful waterfront property.MORE

 Our resident Mary had the pleasure of once again meeting , primate of the Greek Orthodox Archdiocese of Australia and President of the Estia Foundation of Australia at his Name Day celebration in January 2024.